Building a Personal Fitness Assistant with OpenClaw

 • /interval_run today – Generate an interval run

-• /garmin_workouts – View scheduled workouts for this week
+• /garmin_workouts – View this week's training schedule

-• /running_stats – Running stats for the past 7 days
+• /running_stats – Data stats for the past 7 days

 For example, I send: